 We're! are! here!

 Benjamin the black lab, Peanuts the elephant, Jenny the giraffe, Cuty the cat, and MR. Klops the horse.

 We did not forget our friends the children.

 Cuty the cat here.
-I have been snooping around and found the return of an email list.
+I have been snooping around and found the return of two email lists.
 Check out MemoriesOfDaysGoneByfirstname.lastname@example.org.
 Do you remember when?
 Do you remember your schooldays?
 How about your days at summer camp?